Awards

 Criteria: Excellence in Scholarly and Practical Impacts.
 The thesis/dissertation work needs to advance the goals/commitments/intentions of the Network (https://www.canadianlearningsciences.ca/home).

-Eligibility: Applicants must have graduated during the past two academic years, confirmed by Supervisor’s letter, with some active participation and contribution to the Network of the Learning Sciences in Canada in terms of attendance of seminars, participation in social events, or service to the network.
+Eligibility: Applicants must have graduated during the past two academic years, confirmed by Supervisor’s letter, with some active participation in the Network of the Learning Sciences in Canada in terms of attendance of seminars, participation in social events, or service to the network.
 Applicants do not need to be affiliated with Canadian institutions.
 This award offers honor and recognition; there are no funds attached.

 Requirements:

-1. A 2-page, single spaced, expanded abstract of the complete dissertation or thesis.
+1. An expanded abstract of the complete dissertation or thesis.

-Please submit these materials in pdf format to Dr. Doug Clark: douglas.clark@ucalgary.ca
+Please submit these materials in pdf format to Professor Doug Clark: douglas.clark@ucalgary.ca

 Here you will find information about winners of recent awards for the year 2021-2022.